devopera/puppet-dorepos/README.md

 Changelog
 ---------

+2013-09-20

+ * dorepos::installapp can now install apps with their own cron tasks.
+By default install_crontabs = false, but it can be set using a resource collector or resource default if you have some kind of cron/automate profile.

 2013-09-17

  * by default, when checking out a repo with submodules, put all submodules on to their master branch